14 Day Marketing Challenge

 Assignment

 For this assignment you will need to open each social profile you have and find “Insights” or “Analytics.”
 There are analytics on your website too.
-Open each and look for three things: 1) Reach (this is a vanity metric and I equate it to cars driving by a billboard on the highway); 2) Engagement (this is where the money is and it includes clicks, shares, comments, and likes on a post.
+Open each and look for three things: 1) Reach (this is a vanity metric and I equate it to cars driving by a billboard on the highway); 2) Engagement (this is where the money is and it includes clicks, shares, comments, and likes on a post).
 Look at your last 5 social posts and write down the name of the one with the most Engagement.
 Then hop over to your website and determine what website pages are getting the most attention and take a look at those pages for any improvements you can make.
 Finally, look at your ad results for a low CPC (cost per click) by dividing the amount spent, by the number of clicks.
-That’s your customer acquisition cost and the lower it is, the better.
+That’s your customer acquisition cost (or cost per click) and the lower it is, the better.

 Materials